- What is reflux?

 Crying baby + anxious parent + baby does not throw up = silent reflux.

 In many cases, a diagnosis of ‘acid reflux’ will be made without the parent being asked a single question about their infant feeding and settling practises.

 Misdiagnosis of GERD occurs more often than you might expect.
-A misdiagnosis of GERD can cause parents to endure months of stress and worry, and hundreds of dollars searching for a medical cure for a condition their baby does not have, or worse.
-Needless dietary changes and medications can cause problem for a baby further down the track.
+A misdiagnosis of GERD can cause parents to endure months of stress and worry, and hundreds of dollars searching for a medical cure for a condition their baby does not have.
+Worse still is that needless dietary changes and medications have the potential to cause problems for a baby further down the track.

-Medications should not be used as a first line approach in the case of neurologically normal, healthy, thriving babies; rather the first step should be a thorough assessment of behavioral reasons for troubled behavior.
+Medications should not be used as a first line approach in the case of normal healthy, thriving babies.
+Rather the first step should be a thorough assessment of behavioral reasons for the baby's troubled behavior.
 For example, overlooking or misinterpreting baby’s behavioral cues, behavioral feeding problems that occur due to incorrect feeding technique, unsuitable equipment or parents' failure to respond appropriately to infant feeding cues; and distress due to sleep deprivation related to a baby’s learned dependence on parent’s or unreliable props or aids to fall asleep and remain asleep.

 What is important for all parents to consider is that even in the case a confirmed diagnosis of GERD (though endoscopy) this does not mean a baby is excluded from experiencing developmental and behavioral problems common to all babies.
 Effective treatment of GERD does not guarantee a contented baby.
 A number of studies have shown that medications, though effective in treating esophagitis, do little to stop a baby from crying.
 See Stop the PPI express: They don’t keep Babies quiet.
 PPI’s are no better than placebos for screaming babies.